gottacatchenall/ms_false_negatives/README.md

 confident that a pair of species _do not_ interact if we have _no record_ of those species observed together.
 In other words, it is difficult to distinguish _true-negatives_ (two species never interact) from _false-negatives_ (two species interact sometimes, but we do not have a record of this interaction).
 For a concrete example of a false-negative in a food web, see @fig:concept.
 Because even the most highly sampled systems will still contain false-negatives, there is increasing interest in combining species-level data (e.g. traits, abundance, range, phylogenetic relatedness, etc.) to build models to predict interactions between species we haven't observed together before [@Strydom2021RoaPre].
 However, the noise of false-negatives could impact the efficacy of our predictive models and have practical consequences for answering questions about interactions [@deAguiar2019RevBia].
 This data constraint is amplified as the interaction data we have is geographically biased toward the usual suspects [@Poisot2021GloKno].
 We therefore need a statistical approach to assessing these biases in the observation process and their consequences for our understanding of interaction networks.

-The importance of _sampling effort_ and its impact on resulting ecological data has produced a rich body of literature.The recorded number of species in a dataset or sample depends on the total number of observations [@Willott2001SpeAcc; @Walther1995SamEff], as do estimates of population abundance [@Griffiths1998SamEff].
-This relationship between sampling effort and spatial coverage and species detectability has motivated more quantitatively robust approaches to account for error in sampling data in many contexts: to determine if a given species is extinct [@Boakes2015InfSpe], to determine sampling design [@Moore2016OptEco], and to measure species richness across large
+The importance of _sampling effort_ and its impact on resulting ecological data has produced a rich body of literature.
+The recorded number of species in a dataset or sample depends on the total number of observations [@Willott2001SpeAcc; @Walther1995SamEff], as do estimates of population abundance [@Griffiths1998SamEff].
+This relationship between sampling effort, spatial coverage, and species detectability has motivated more quantitatively robust approaches to account for error in sampling data in many contexts: to determine if a given species is extinct [@Boakes2015InfSpe], to determine sampling design [@Moore2016OptEco], and to measure species richness across large